 Co-Director for PedagogyAnne works collaboratively with the Director for Systems & Education, as well as the school's Learning Specialists, to support the professional development of teachers and supervise the nuts and bolts of curriculum planning and implementation.
 Anne has a BA from Bard College in Dance and an MS from Hunter College in Special Education with a focus in Behavior Disorders.
 She was a classroom teacher for 10 years, teaching grades K through 5 in both self-contained and inclusive co-taught classrooms.

-Six years ago, Anne left the classroom to work for the Teachers College Inclusive Classrooms Project where she designs full day workshops for teachers, paraprofessionals, and administrators, coaches staff in schools, and works as the coach at two of NYC DOE's Demonstration Schools.
-Anne has worked at Lang since the school opened, supporting the staff in a variety of ways as the school has grown.
+Six years ago, Anne left the classroom to work for the Teachers College Inclusive Classrooms Project where she designs full-day workshops for teachers, paraprofessionals, and administrators, coaches staff in schools, and works as the coach at two of NYC DOE's Demonstration Schools.
+Anne has worked closely with the Lang leadership team since before the school opened, then supported staff in a variety of ways when the school opened doors; her role continues to grow and evolve as the school itself does.
 This year, she is thrilled to be splitting her time between Lang and TCICP and looks forward to more years of collaboration and learning with the Lang community.

 Erika Hughes Hooper